Lets look at a common scenario for a dog owner:

 - Loud noises

 Distraction is a way to calm a dog who is nervous when in certain situations.
 These situations could be something like gunfire, loud noises or even thunderstorms.
-One thing to try on Lucky is distracting him by practicing tricks or commands he already knows.
-Or, another great distraction is a puzzle ball filled with treats or any other toy which is food motivated.
-Give it to Lucky when you notice that’s he’s starting to become agitated.
-Then, he’ll learn to associate the things which make him anxious with a reward.
+One thing to try on your dog is the simple rouse of distraction.
+Practice tricks, commands or even get one of those great puzzle balls filled with treats.
+Any other toy which is food motivated will work.

-A newly popular solution for dog anxiety is the Thundershirt.
-This is a garment which is a tightly fitting and wraps around Lucky’s body.
-The continuous pressure is supposed to help calm Lucky’s nerves for issues like thunder, travel or loud noises.
-In Lucky’s case, this may be the best way to calm down anxiety.
-Some pet owners swear by it, and some say it doesn’t help their pet at all.
-Its effectiveness would depend on how and when it’s used, what Lucky needs it for and his personality type.
+A newly popular solution for dog anxiety is the Thundershirt Dog Anxiety Jacket.
+This is a garment which is a tightly fitting and wraps around your dogs body.
+The continuous pressure acts to calm them for issues like thunder, travel or loud noises.

 Several pet owners swear by it and some say it doesn't help their pet at all.
 Its effectiveness would depend on how and when it’s used and your dogs personality type.

 Giving your dog a massage can help calm them down and relax.
 Use long, slow strokes and talk to them with praise quietly.
 Try adding soft background music for a much better affect.
 I recommend Through A Dog's Ear, which if you read what other dog owners have said about it, you'll want to try for yourself.

 So to summarise, you can see there certainly are a range of other ways to tackle treatment in anxiety for dogs.
 Now it's just a matter of finding which one is best for your pooch.